top of page

 First-Time Buyer Savings Accounts

-In some countries, there are savings accounts specifically designed for first-time buyers that offer tax incentives, such as the Lifetime ISA in the UK, which offers a government bonus.
+In the UK, there are savings accounts specifically designed for first-time buyers that offer tax incentives, such as the Lifetime ISA in the UK, which offers a government bonus.

 3